3qnexx/nexxPLAY-iOS/readme.md

 •    `language:String?` = an override for the system language to get language specific data from the backend (e.g. "en")
 •    `userHash:String` = the hash of the current user (default is "")
 •    `affiliatePartner:Int` = the ID of the affiliate partner regarding the tracking (default is 0)
-•    `playLicensePartner:Int` = the ID of the play license partner for the backend (default is 0)
+•    `deliveryPartner:Int` = the ID of the delivery partner for the backend (default is 0)
 •    `contextReference:String` = the context reference for reporting (default is "")
 •    `useSSL:Bool` = defines whether URLs are created with SSL (default is true)
 •    `trackingOptOuted:Bool` = defines whether tracking is allowed or not (default is false)